Heineken 100% Circular

 The Problem

 Dutch and European legislation is cracking down on single-use plastics and non-renewable packaging.
-Consumer demand for responsible products is accelerating, particularly among younger generations.
-Heineken needed to move faster than regulation required, gaining competitive advantage rather than merely achieving compliance.
+Consumer demand for responsible products accelerates, particularly among younger generations.
+Heineken needed to move faster than regulation required, gaining competitive advantage beyond compliance.
+The challenge: develop a comprehensive circularity roadmap that addresses the entire system of production, distribution, and consumption, while aligning 17 cross-functional team members and multiple business units around shared targets.Process

 SiD-structured intensive sessions